OctopusDeploy/blog/blog/2022-q2/configuring-linux-servers-with-runbooks/index.md

   - Linux
 ---

-When setting up a Linux server, you need to configure the system for your needs.
+When setting up a Linux server, you have to configure the system for your needs.
 You can use the server for web development, system administration, data science, and more.
-Each use case has different configuration requirements, and manually configuring these servers can be tedious and time-consuming.
+Each use case has different configuration requirements, and manually configuring these servers can be tedious.

 With Octopus Runbooks you can create a repeatable, automatic process to configure your Linux servers, and it can be adapted to suit different configuration needs.